xplshn/gbc/lib/b/README.md

 # libb - The Standard Library of B

-Here we describe the bare minium of the functionality that libb must provide.
+Here we describe the bare minimum functionality that libb must provide.
 It may provide more on some platforms if necessary.

 Some platforms like `gas-x86_64-linux`, `gas-aarch64-linux`, etc also link with libc, which means some of the functionality of libb is covered by libc.
 For platforms that do not link with libc (like `uxn`, `6502`, etc) the required functionality should be implemented from scratch.